h-nart/reviews-dashboard/README.md

 #### `GET /api/reviews/hostaway` - Fetch Hostaway reviews
 Query Parameters:
 - `type` - `guest-to-host` or `host-to-guest`
-- `status` - `published` or `awaiting` (Hostaway API allows more values, but I simplified it to only these 2 in the scope of the project)
+- `status` - `published` or `awaiting` (Hostaway API allows more values, but I simplified it to only these 2 for the scope of this project)
 - `limit` - Number of reviews to return
 - `offset` - Number of reviews to skip (default: 0)
 ```bash